Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-binder/README.md

 endpoint from the same application.

 ## What You Will Build
-You will build an application using `Spring Cloud Stream Binder` to send and receive messages with `Azure Event Hubs`.
+You will build an application using `Spring Cloud Stream Binder` to send and receive messages for `Azure Event Hubs`.

 ## What You Need